 Revolutions in syrup

-On the 50th anniversary of May 1968, shameless and public experience of happiness and love will be the principal feature of Workshops of Revolution.
-Institutions, like a glasshouse, will provide optimum conditions for the revolution’s development, so that it will be able to grow freely before spilling over into the streets.
+On the 50th anniversary of May 1968, which in Poland started in March, this public experience of happiness will be the principal feature of Workshops of Revolution.

 Join us for a celebration!